awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 }
 ```

-## Example 2: Grant Permissions to Enable and Disable Transitions Between Stages<a name="identity-based-policies-example-2"></a>
+## Example 2: Grant permissions to enable and disable transitions between stages<a name="identity-based-policies-example-2"></a>

 The following example grants permissions to disable and enable transitions between all stages in the pipeline named `MyFirstPipeline`: